ElnurKasimov/my_vocabulary/README.md

 In this case You can use different directories to store different languages like '/ENGLISH', '/ARABIС'  and so on.
 The application uses migrations to create the database structure and fill it with the initial values.
 If you launch the application first time the database with initial values will be created in the directory where your JVM is located.
-Every next launch the application will use the actual state of the database.
+Every next launch the application will use the actual state database.
 If there is no data base in 'path\to\your_another_database' it will be the same scenario.

 ## **How to use the application**